Last Updated on March, 2023 by Edison

 Here you’ll learn how to box someone in.

-It means that you’ll eliminate all the reasons for them to not buy, and have them admit they should be buying.
+It means eliminating all the reasons for them not to buy and having them admit they should be buying.

-#9 The Art and Science of Looping: how to turn objections into closes
+#9 Looping: how to turn objections into closes

 As you talk, each loop gets tighter until you hit a specific objection.